pauytrh2/pauyshot_win/README.md

 > [!WARNING]
 > Some windows versions say its a virus because it dosent have a publisher, IT IS NOT A VIRUS, SCAN IT IF WANT IN ANY MALWARE SCANNER. to bypass this click "Advanced options"  or "More" or something like that and an install anyway button should pop up

+---

+## TOGGLE FPS COUNTER AND KEYBOARD INDICATOR

+- toggle the fps counter with the key: "f"
+- toggle the keyboard indicator with the key: "v"